 This day we wanted to explore the volcanic landscapes that are so characteristic of the Betancuria Park, a route that allowed us to learn a little more about the geology of the interior of Fuerteventura.

-The rural park of Betancuria forms 91.2% of the territory of the municipality and is a protected area for its geomorphological and ethnographic values.
+The rural park of Betancuria forms 91.2% of the territory of the municipality, being a protected area for its geomorphological and ethnographic values.
 The Betancuria Massif is one of the most spectacular outcrops of the Basal Island Complex, with a high scientific and scenic value.

 Then we reach the Ajuy Natural Monument, which is located at the mouth of the Ajuy Ravine.